fire-eggs/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/README.md

 1. Allows setting the ip address.
 2. Connect, disconnect.
 3. Three experimental GUIs for driving the car motors.
+4. Receives image frames from the car camera and [in progress] displays them.

 Requires:

 1. FLTK
 2. FLTK-dependencies
+3. pthreads

 See CMakeLists.txt.